Nodes

 are initialized before the first tick.

-The run method is the node's one-step computation: the runtime gives it
+The update method is the node's one-step computation: the runtime gives it

-resolved inputs, and the method must return an Outputs object.
+resolved inputs, and the method must return an State object.

 Nodes are classes; phases receive instances